 Chronostratigraphic correlation matches rocks of the same age, even though they are made of different lithologies.
 Different lithologies of sedimentary rocks can form at the same time at different geographic locations because depositional environments vary geographically.
 For example, at any one time in a marine setting there could be this sequence of depositional environments from beach to deep marine: beach, near shore area, shallow marine lagoon, reef, slope, and deep marine.
 Each depositional environment will have a unique sedimentary rock formation.
 On the figure of the Permian Capitan Reef at Guadalupe National Monument in West Texas, the red line shows a chronostratigraphic time line that represents a snapshot in time.
 Shallow-water marine lagoon/back reef area is light blue, the main Capitan reef is dark blue, and deep-water marine siltstone is yellow.
 All three of these unique lithologies were forming at the same time in Permian along this red timeline.

 7.4.4 Biostratigraphic Correlation

-Conodonts are another example of microfossils useful for biostratigraphic correlation, which lived from the Cambrian through the Triassic.
-Conodonts are the only hard parts of an extinct, possibly eel-like multi-celled organism.
-The conodont animal apparently had no other preservable hard parts except these tooth-like structures.
-It was a creature that lived in shallow marine environments all over the world.
-Upon death, it’s phosphatic hard parts were released and scattered into the sediments and are easily collected and separated from limestone in the laboratory for study.
+Conodonts are another example of microfossils useful for biostratigraphic correlation of the Cambrian through Triassic Periods.
+Conodonts are tooth-like phosphatic structures of an eel-like multi-celled organism that had no other preservable hard parts.
+The conodont-bearing creatures lived in shallow marine environments all over the world.
+Upon death, the phosphatic hard parts were scattered into the rest of the marine sediments.
+These distinctive tooth-like structures are easily collected and separated from limestone in the laboratory.